Course Library

 The horizontal line represents noticing the difference between the feeling of negative reinforcement (relief) to the left and positive reinforcement (contentment) to the right.

 [Some people have said that the left represents moving away from values.
-This is incorrect and ruins the matrix experience.]
+This is incorrect; getting relief (moving away from yucky stuff) can work for valued living.]

 The two crossed lines form four quadrants.
 We begin in the lower right and ask: